robytecoder/CyberSecurityLab/home.md

 Note that the `user` and `role` cookie parameters correspond to the _Access ID_ and _Name_ fields found on the guest _Account_ page.

-## Discovery / Priviledge Escalation
+## Priviledge Escalation

-Observing the _Account_ page URL reveals also a numeric `id` parameter.
-Modifying its value to `1` grants access to the admin _Repair Management System_ page.
+The query string in the _Account_ page URL contains a numeric `id` parameter.
+Modifying its value to `1` grants access to the admin _Repair Management System_ page, representing a breach of the **Complete Mediation** principle:

+> "Every access to every object must be checked for authority. [...]"
+>
+> — Saltzer & Schroeder, _Basic Principles of Information Protection_

-To attempt exploiting a potential IDOR vulnerability, Burp Suite's Intruder can be utilized.
+To attempt exploiting the potential **IDOR vulnerability**, Burp Suite's Intruder can be utilized.
 The `/cdn-cgi/login/admin.php?content=accounts&id=2` resource is identified from Burp Suite's HTTP history and then sent to Intruder for testing.

 The `id` parameter value is chosen as the payload and a custom list of 50 sequential numbers is generated in the options.
 This method is intended to test the possibility of unauthorized access to other resources.
 By setting the request to always follow redirections and intercept _on_, the attack begins.